bodhicougar/jmdialer-personal/src/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-        image: images/feature-2.svg
+      - media_position: right
-        image_alt: Feature 2 illustration
+        image_alt: Feature 3 illustration
-        media_position: right
         media_width: sixty
-      - type: feature
+        subtitle: Your products and services, at scale.
         title: Technical Content
-        subtitle: 'Your products and services, at scale.'
-        content: >-
-          I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
+        content: I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
+        type: feature
+        image: images/feature-3.svg
         actions:
           - type: action
             label: See Past Work